knowledgemotion/boclips-js-security/UPGRADING.md

 The previous behaviour of `authenticate` occurs now when the `BoclipsSecurity` instance is created.

-You must manually invoke the axios configuration, if you require automatic header mutation.

 Before
 ```typescript
 import { authenticate, isAuthenticated, logout } from 'boclips-js-security';